collapsonomics, n.

 2. A consulting practice based on the scientific and historical understanding of collapse conditions, and responses to them.

-It seems we need a term for big, obvious threats that are sure to emerge - think asteroid impacts - but which few want to face.
-Handily, students of "collapsonomics" have already coined one: "black elephants."
-(New Scientist)
+It seems we need a term for big, obvious threats that are sure to emerge -

 Associated Projects